arisharma43/WeeklyLeetEmail/README.md

 # DailyLeetEmail

-### To get all questions link list, visit this URL 'https://leetcode.com/problemset/algorithms/', open up the dev console and run following code:
+#### To get all the links to all the questions, visit this URL 'https://leetcode.com/problemset/algorithms/', open up the dev console and run following code:

 ```